parsecph/clobbr/packages/cli/README.md

   -d, --dataPath <dataPath>           path to data file (json), to add as request body.
-  -p, --parallel                      run requests in parallel. (default: false) -c, --chart                         display results as a chart. (default: true) -t, --table <table>                 display results as a table (none, compact, full). (default: "none") -of, --outputFormat <outputFormat>  output format: (table, csv, yaml, json). (default: "table") -out, --outputFile <outputFormat>   if option set the result will be output as a file.
+  -p, --parallel                      run requests in parallel. (default: false) -c, --chart                         display results as a chart. (default: true) -t, --table <table>                 type of table to display for the visual output format: (none, compact, full).
+                                      (default: "none")
+  -of, --outputFormat <outputFormat>  output format: (visual, csv, yaml, json). (default: "visual") -out, --outputFile <outputFile>     if option set the result will be output as a file.
 Can optionally pass a filename to
+                                      use with this option.
+Outputs as json if no output format is specified. (default: false)
+  -ck, --checks <checks...>           checks to be made on the results.
+Can have multiple values.
+Available checks: mean
-                                      use with this option. (default: false) --help                              display help for command
+                                      (max ms), median (max ms), stdDev (max ms), q5 (max ms), q50 (max ms), q95 (max ms), q99 (max ms), pctOfSuccess (0-100). (default: false) --help                              display help for command
 ```